jpaw/nd608/LightweightFineTuning.md

 ## Results of lightweight finetuning

 Used distilbert, because BERT type models should be good for sequence classification.
 Used rotten tomatoes data set, for good size and already existing split into training, validation and test.
+Due to size, only use 33% of that.
 Used LoRA finetuning.
+Switched "accuracy" metric now to "f1".

-- evaluation of model out of the box: accuracy 0.494, loss 0.694 (initial commit)
+Evaluation of model out of the box: f1 = 0.66, loss 0.70
-- evaluation of model after training classifier: accuracy 0.820, loss 0.425 (quite good, shows that BERT was a good choice)

-Trained LoRA for 4 epochs, using q_lin, v_lin and classifier (< 1% if parameters trained compared to full training).
+Trained LoRA for 4 epochs, using q_lin, v_lin (< 1% if parameters trained compared to full training).
-Training time on RTX 3090: 9 minutes 17 seconds.
+Training time on RTX 3090: 2 minutes 22 seconds.

-- evaluation of model after epoch 4: accuracy 0.834, loss 0.233  (slight improvement on accuracy, significantly smaller loss reported)
+Evaluation of model after epoch 4: f1 = 0.81, loss 0.20  (improvement on f1, much smaller loss)

-Real test: accuracy 0.824, loss 0.430 (better than before LoRA, but a bit worse than the training reported, probably within margin of error>)
+Real test after reloading: f1 = 0.81 (as before), test loss 0.43 (higher than after training)

+(full history on github: https://github.com/jpaw/nd608)